sonic-net/SONiC/doc/distributed-data-plane-verification/coral.md

 # Design

 The ddpv container runs two daemon processes: lecbuilderd and vagentd.
-We give a brief view on the key classes and their main functionalities of each process.
+We give a brief view of the key classes and the main functionalities of each process.

 ## lecbuilderd
 The core of lecbuilderd is the LECBuilder class.